The Olivia Tremor Control: Music from the Unrealized Film Script: Dusk at Cubist Castle

 Doss and Hart had been working on songs for a studio album as early as 1993.
 Doss' ideas were more pop friendly while Hart wrote more experimental songs.
 Their dichotomous partnership during this era drew some comparisons to Lennon–McCartney of the Beatles, although Stereogum noted that both Fernandes and Harris retained creative input.
 In 1995, the Olivia Tremor Control went to Denver, Colorado to record their debut album, Music from the Unrealized Film Script: Dusk at Cubist Castle (commonly shortened to Dusk at Cubist Castle).
 It was recorded at Pet Sounds Studio, and was produced by Schneider.

 At 74 minutes in length with 27 songs, Dusk at Cubist Castle was a large undertaking.
-It was purported to be the soundtrack to a fictional film, and covers a wide range of genres, including psychedelia, krautrock, noise music, and folk-rock.
+It was purported to be the soundtrack to a fictional film, and was described by music critics as covering a wide range of genres, including psychedelia, krautrock, noise music, and folk-rock.
 Dusk at Cubist Castle was released on August 6, 1996, by Flydaddy Records.
 The songs "The Opera House" and "Jumping Fences" were released as singles.
 To promote the album, the Olivia Tremor Control served as an opener for Beck, and toured with Gorky's Zygotic Mynci in 1998.
 Keyboardist Peter Erchick was brought on as the fifth band member while on tour.
 Dusk at Cubist Castle received positive reviews from critics, who noted the intricate composition and judicious use of pop elements.
 It ranked at number 37 on The Village Voices year-end Pazz & Jop critics' poll.

-Early CD pressings of Dusk at Cubist Castle included a companion album, Explanation II: Instrumental Themes and Dream Sequences, which had nine ambient songs.
-The liner notes for Explanation II suggested that it should be played in synchronicity with Dusk at Cubist Castle to create quadraphonic sound, although the albums are different lengths, so the effect does not actually work.
+Early CD pressings of Dusk at Cubist Castle included a companion album, Explanation II: Instrumental Themes and Dream Sequences, which had nine experimental ambient tracks.
+The liner notes for Explanation II suggested that it should be played in synchronicity with Dusk at Cubist Castle on speakers behind the listener to create quadraphonic sound; the albums are different lengths, so the effect does not actually work.

 In 1997, the band appeared on John Peel's BBC Radio 1 show.
 Their entire appearance was recorded and released as an untitled four-track EP known as Those Sessions or John Peel Session 1997.
 It includes several renditions of existing songs as well as a lengthy improvised piece in a similar style to Explanation II.